technicalandcloud/Azure_Arc_PrivateLink_AMPLS/README.md

 - The machine is onboarded to Azure Arc
 - Network access is private-only

+# Create Data Collection Rule
+GO to DCR and Create you DCR

+- The machine is onboarded to Azure Arc
+- Network access is private-onl

 # Run the final configuration script
 ```
 .\monitor-setup-pre.ps1